mitloehn/csvtyp/README.md

 results:

-tabs.tex for upload to shlat
+- tabs.tex for upload to shlat

-changes in csv.db for further sql
+- changes in csv.db for further sql

 csv.db:

-not part of git repo as it is 2.2 GB
+not part of git repo as it is 2.2 GB and everything is created in rayner

-just create empty sqlite db

 nerctools: